webuildapps/nativescript-parley/README.md

  - NativeScript 4.0.0

 ## Changes
+### V1.2.6 (18 March 2019)
+ * PARLEY-232 Upgraded to NativeScript `5.2.2` and updated `README.MD` with instructions (Step 1.2.2) to bypass the `GoogleService-Info.plist` check by the `nativescript-plugin-firebase` package.

 ### V1.2.5 (18 February 2019)
-PARLEY-231: Fix push enabled check always being true when background app refresh is on.
+ * PARLEY-231 Fix push enabled check always being true when background app refresh is on.

 ### V1.2.4 (1 February 2019)
-- PARLEY-228 Changed intent flags for Android push notifications.
+ * PARLEY-228 Changed intent flags for Android push notifications.

 ### V1.2.3 (31 January 2019)
-- PARLEY-223 Fixed dots for is typing functionality not being colored for Android.
+ * PARLEY-223 Fixed dots for is typing functionality not being colored for Android.

 ### V1.2.2 (23 January 2019)
  * PARLEY-228 The Android activity that should be opened via push messages can now be set by using `Parley.getInstance().setNotificationTarget(notificationTarget: string)`